reactive/data-client/docs/core/guides/redux.md

 // ...
 ```

-Here we store rest-hooks state information in the 'restHooks' part of the tree.
+Here we store Reactive Data Client state information in the 'dataClient' part of the tree.

 ## Redux devtools